ttuan/learning-cloud/dynamoDB/README.md

 }
 ```

-allow users or entity that assumes the role to perform a Query operation, but only against the specified attributes.
+Allow users or entity that assumes the role to perform a Query operation, but only against the specified attributes.
 This powerful feature enables you to implement column-level security on your DynamoDB tables.

+# Book
+DynamoDB is a key-value store that can be used to store items up to 400 KB in size.